Single cell snapshot analyses under proper representation reveal that epithelial-mesenchymal transition couples at G1 and G2/M

 This article is not in any list yet, why not save it to one of your lists.Abstract

 Numerous computational approaches have been developed to infer cell state transition trajectories from snapshot single-cell data.
-Most approaches first require projecting high-dimensional data onto a low-dimensional representation, raising the question of whether the dynamics of the system become distorted.
-Using epithelial-to-mesenchymal transition (EMT) as a test system, we show that both biology-guided low-dimensional representations and stochastic trajectory simulations in high-dimensional state space, not representations obtained with brute force dimension-reduction methods, reveal multiple distinct paths of TGF-β-induced EMT.
-The paths arise from coupling between EMT and cell cycle arrest at either the G1/S, G2/M or M checkpoints, contributing to cell-cycle related EMT heterogeneity.
-The present study emphasizes that caution should be taken when inferring transition dynamics from snapshot single-cell data in two- or three-dimensional representations, and that incorporating dynamical information can improve prediction accuracy.
+Most approaches first require projecting high-dimensional data onto a low-dimensional representation; however, this can distort the dynamics of the system.
+Using epithelial-to-mesenchymal transition (EMT) as a test system, we show that both biology-guided low-dimensional representations and trajectory simulations in high-dimensional state space, not representations obtained with brute force dimensionality-reduction methods, reveal two broad paths of TGF-β induced EMT.
+The paths arise from the coupling between cell cycle and EMT at either the G1 or G2/M phase, contributing to cell-cycle related EMT heterogeneity.
+Subsequent multi-plex immunostaining studies confirmed the multiple predicted paths at the protein level.
+The present study highlights the heterogeneity of EMT paths, emphasizes that caution should be taken when inferring transition dynamics from snapshot single-cell data in two- or three-dimensional representations, and shows that incorporating dynamical information can improve prediction accuracy.